CNAG-Biomedical-Informatics/beacon2-cbi-tools/bin/README.md

 ### `bff-tools`

-`bff-tools` is a command-line toolkit with five operational modes for working with Beacon v2 data:
+`bff-tools` is a command-line toolkit with five operational modes (subcommands) for working with Beacon v2 data:

 # HOW TO RUN `bff-tools`